xoxzo/blog.xoxzo.com/content/Tutorials/making-a-simple-playback-call-en.md

 </div>
 <div style="clear:both;"></div>

-For this tutorial we're going to start off with a simple implementation of voice: recording playback, or what we call simple playback.
+For this tutorial, we're going to start off with a simple implementation of voice: recording playback, or what we call simple playback.
 We're going to make a call and when the recipient picks up the phone, they will hear an mp3 file being played on the other end.
 Let's try it out on your own number so you can experience it firsthand!

 ## What Do I Need? ##